ejreymond-christensen/muse-wine-pairing/README.md

 # Muse Recipe and Wine pairing App
-Muse - Recipe and Drink app
+Muse of Meals- Recipe and Drink app

 ## Muse of Meals